 Update Your Apps

-Many apps are getting support updates for macOS Big Sur and a new version could help alleviate the battery life issues you’re currently seeing.
+A new version of an app could help alleviate the battery life issues you’re currently seeing.

 Check for updates in the Mac App Store.
 If you’re feeling leery, you’ll want to dig into reviews from Mac users that are currently running macOS Big Sur.